PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/acquire-token.md

-# Acquiring and Using an Access Token
+# Acquiring and using an access token

 > :information_source: Before you start here, make sure you understand how to [initialize the application object](./initialization.md).
 It is also crucial to understand the relationship between [access tokens and resources](./resources-and-scopes.md).